CLUB TENNIS DESCHAPELLES AT HOSPITAL ALBERT SCHWEITZER, HAITI

 This team is the only opportunity for many of these kids to travel beyond their community.
 CTD supplies all their food and transportation.

 CTD also hosts tournaments, providing food and medals to the competitors.
-The CTD players have had a distinct home court advantage—they know where to aim for the cracks on their opponents’ side of the court!
+Until the recent court renovations, the CTD players had a distinct home court advantage—they knew where to aim for the cracks on their opponents’ side of the court!

 Picture